obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 The resource sets are getting stored in a map where the lookup is done via pod id and container name.
 For alpha verions the resource set includes the cpuset.
 In later stage the resource set will be extended with memory affinity information.
-The map together with the currently available resource will be serialized to the file system to ensure proper covarage of kubelet restart and recovery scenarious.
+The map together with the currently available resource will be serialized to the file system to ensure proper covarage of kubelet restart and recovery scenarios.

 4. CCI Driver Interface<br>
 The initial interface of resource management drivers is very simple and consists